grafana/tempo/docs/sources/tempo/setup/upgrade.md

   metrics_generator_processors: [service-graphs, span-metrics]
 ```

-Here is an example of the new configuration block:
+The new configuration block looks like this:

 ```yaml
 overrides: